 Hyundai Kona Electric range, battery & charging

-With 279 miles on offer from its battery, the Kona Electric is a tempting buy.
-Sadly, the option to buy a smaller battery for a still-useful 180-mile range is no longer available, so the Kona Electric is not as good value as it originally was.
+With 280 miles on offer from its battery, the 64kWh Kona Electric is a tempting buy.
+There's also the option to buy a smaller-battery 39kWh version for a still-useful 180-mile range, which has the benefit of a more affordable starting price.

 Hyundai Kona Electric range

 There’s no doubt range anxiety is becoming less of an issue across the board as battery technology for electric cars develops.
-Indeed, the 279-mile range of the Kona’s battery seems to cross a threshold of acceptability – giving electric-car drivers a similar amount of freedom to travel as a typical tank of fossil fuel.
+Indeed, the 280-mile range of the Kona 64kWh seems to cross a threshold of acceptability – giving electric-car drivers a similar amount of freedom to travel as a typical tank of fossil fuel.

 Big batteries take longer to charge than small ones, and it would take more than 30 hours to charge the Kona Electric’s 64kWh unit with the supplied cable using a three-pin domestic socket.